 Probing the Dynamics and Interaction Mechanisms of Intrinsically Disordered Proteins with Single-Molecule Spectroscopy

-Ben Schuler from the University of Zürich (Switzerland), who showcased how the combination of single-molecule FRET with nanosecond correlation spectroscopy, microfluidic mixing, and other methods can be used to probe the dynamics and interaction mechanisms of intrinsically disordered proteins (IDPs) over a wide range of timescales and in heterogeneous environments, including live cells.
+Ben Schuler from the University of Zürich (Switzerland) showcased how the combination of single-molecule FRET with nanosecond correlation spectroscopy, microfluidic mixing, and other methods can be used to probe the dynamics and interaction mechanisms of intrinsically disordered proteins (IDPs) over a wide range of timescales and in heterogeneous environments, including live cells.

 What is the webinar about?